gjadick/dex-ct-sim/README.md

 # dex-ct-sim
 Dual-energy CT raytracing simulator with basis material decomposition.
+These scripts are for:
+1. Generating single-energy CT sinograms using Siddons raytracing
+2. Reconstructing CT images using fan-beam filtered back-projection
+3. Generating dual-energy CT basis material sinograms using Gauss-Newton decomposition and reconstructing basis material images using FFBP.

 ## main.py
 Main file for running the dual-energy CT simulation.
 There are three classes